publicdigital/url-shortener/README.md

 ## Setting up the redirections

 The redirections are managed as a CSV file.
-To create a new redirect, add it to the file `build-short-urls/pd-short-urls.csv` and run:
+To create a new redirect, add it to the file `build-short-urls/pd-short-urls.csv`

+There are then two options for deployment:

+### Deploy from the command line

+Run:

 ```
 cd build-short-urls
-python build-redirects.py
+AWS_ACCESS_KEY_ID=<your_key> AWS_SECRET_ACCESS_KEY=<your_secret> python build_redirects.py
 ```

+This assumes you are:

+* running python3
-It assumes you are running python3 and have the dependencies listed in the requirements.txt file.
+* have the dependencies listed in the requirements.txt file

+### Use github actions

+The preferred way to do deployments is using github actions.
+For that to work your repository will need secrets set up for AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY

+With that done, pushing the updated CSV to github (or just updating it using github on the web) will trigger a deployment.

 ## Any questions/suggestions